Data Protection Policy

 THE DATA PROTECTION PRINCIPLES FOR PROCESSING

-The GDPR set out seven principles (the “Principles”) with which any party handling personal data must comply:
+The UK GDPR set out seven principles (the “Principles”) with which any party handling personal data must comply:

 - Lawfulness, Fairness and Transparency